insolar/insolar/docs/source/architecture.rst

 Consensus procedures vary in their degree of control by business logic, with two consensus procedures available:

-* **Domain-defined consensus**: procedures that are a set of Raft-like protocols with :ref:`entropy-controlled <pulsars>` voter selection.
+* **Domain-defined consensus**.
+Procedures that are a set of Raft-like protocols with :ref:`entropy-controlled <pulsars>` voter selection.
 These protocols are applied to an :term:`object <object>` after a series of changes.
 Such protocols can be chosen at the :ref:`domain <domains>` level and configured at the transaction level.
-* **Utility consensus**: procedures -- a set of protocols -- that cover various platform operations not directly operated or required by business logic, including network consensus, pulsar consensus, and traffic cascade.
+* **Utility consensus**.
+Procedures -- a set of protocols -- that cover various platform operations not directly operated or required by business logic, including network consensus, pulsar consensus, and traffic cascade.

 Different sets of consensus procedures affect every action applied to :term:`lifelines <lifeline>`: :ref:`logic <logic_consensus>`, :ref:`storage <storage_consensus>`, :ref:`network <network_consensus>`, and :ref:`pulsar <pulsar_consensus>` consensuses.